-Entrepreneurship is the fastest growing segment in the economy, with small businesses representing 99 percent of all employers and accounting for 63% of the net nwew jobs created over the last 2 decades (SBA Office of Advocacy, 2014).
-This is an interesting, challenging, and rewarding time to be studying small business and entrepreneurship.
-Starting and operating a small business is one of the ways to fulfill the "great American dream," and many Americans believe this is one of the best paths to success and self-satisfaction.
+Entrepreneurship is the fastest growing segment in the economy, with small businesses representing 99 percent of all employers and accounting for 63% of the net new jobs created over the last 2 decades (SBA Office of Advocacy, 2014).
+This is a challenging and rewarding time to build skills and capacity in innovation and entrepreneurship.
+Exciting career paths are emerging as new business owners or as change agents in existing companies.

 Required Courses (12 credits)